HongFFIL/Field3D_PTV/README.md

 # Field 3D PTV System

-This repository is the central hub for the **Field 3D PTV** system: a complete modular 3D Particle Tracking Velocimetry (PTV) solution, developed and maintained by the **Flow Field Imaging Laboratory, University of Minnesota**.
+This repository is the central hub for the **Field 3D PTV** system: a complete modular 3D Particle Tracking Velocimetry (PTV) solution, developed and maintained by the **[Flow Field Imaging Laboratory](https://www.jiaronghonglab.com/team), University of Minnesota**.

 **Funding:** This work was supported by the National Science Foundation under grants **CBET-2018658**.

 Most components (datasets, hardware files, and software) are hosted externally.
 Use the links below to access each part.
-If you have any questions, please contact **Yue Weng** at [**wengy@umn.edu**](mailto:wengy@umn.edu).
+If you have any questions, please contact Yue Weng at [wengy@umn.edu](mailto:wengy@umn.edu).

 ---